mono/website/docs/tools+libraries/tools/repl.md

 -   RegisterTransformHandler (RenderHandler rh): Use this to register a custom transformer for an object.
 -   UnregisterTransformHandler (RenderHandler rh): Use this to unregister a trasformer handler.

 The GUI version is able to embed Gtk.Widgets when a rendering handler has been registered.
-The shell will call all registered methods and pass the result of an operation, and if the operation returns a [http:/monodoc/Gtk.Widget Gtk.Widget] that is used instead of the string representation.
+The shell will call all registered methods and pass the result of an operation, and if the operation returns a [Gtk.Widget](http://docs.go-mono.com/index.aspx?link=Gtk.Widget) that is used instead of the string representation.

 This can be layered multiple times, the following example shows how to register a handler to render true and false: